-Woman charged with aggravated murder in execution-style death of 14-year-old daughter in Renton
+Woman charged with aggravated murder in death of 14-year-old daughter in Renton

 If convicted, Laurel will face a prison sentence of life without the possibility of parole, since the Washington Supreme Court ruled the state’s death penalty unconstitutional this year.

-In previous court documents, police said Laurel arrived at her ex-husband’s house while he and their daughter were gone, restrained her 12-year-old son and then, when the man and daughter returned home, restrained her ex-husband and shot the girl as she called 911.
-Now they believe the girl had been interrupted as she called for help and had put her cellphone, with the line open to 911 dispatch, in her pocket just before her mother restrained and shot her.
+In previous court documents, police said Laurel arrived at her ex-husband’s house while he and their daughter were gone, restrained her 12-year-old son and then, when the man and daughter returned home, restrained her ex-husband and shot the daughter as the girl called 911.
+Police said the 911 operator heard the sound of zip ties before the shooting.
+Now, they say the girl was found with her ankles and hands bound with zip ties and a gunshot wound between her eyes, according to the charging documents.

 Most Read Local Stories